Arunnimmala07/OpenLane-and-Sky130-PDK/README.md

  3. Outputs - The output of the layout desgn is GDSII.
 Lef defines the width and height of the cells.
 It also gives extracted spice netlist.
 Now we will do chararacterisation and we will generate timing, noise, power libs function.
 Here we will try to understande various syntax and symantic of timing.lib, power.lib and noise.lib.
 These syntax are important to understand the GUNA software i.e., the characterisation software because software works on these variables and these are the variables present with us in order to feed into the software.

 * Timing charaterisation

 ![image](https://user-images.githubusercontent.com/69652104/215085932-a7f32902-9301-41a1-9f64-3a51c48022ef.png)

-Here we first understand different threshold point of waveform itself called as timing threshold defination.
+Here, we first understand different threshold point of waveform itself called as timing threshold defination.
 Consider the above two inverter figure and understand the graph below. red curve - input to the circuit at 2nd inverter, blue curve - output of the circuit after 2nd inverter.
 We have slew deniation shown in the figure below for both rising and falling edge.
 With help of all the timing threshold defination we are able to calculate our slew as well as the propagation delay.

 ![image](https://user-images.githubusercontent.com/69652104/215090838-a064c684-1e07-4b99-8d5c-0b47b19bbdfe.png)

-Similarly we have threshold for the delays (rise and fall) as we had for slew hence we analyse the waveform for the delays.
+Similarly, we have threshold for the delays (rise and fall) as we had for slew hence we analyse the waveform for the delays.

 ![image](https://user-images.githubusercontent.com/69652104/215091498-c0d76565-9b7b-41fa-9c04-6c20fe0cd85b.png)

 Getting a negative propagation delay is highly unexpected.
 A negative propagation delay means that the output comes before the input.
 Hence to avoid negative propagation delay we as designer need to choose correct threshold points which eventually leads to positive delays.
 Propagation delay threshold is usually 50% and slew rate threshold is 20-80%.

-### LAB Day 2
+### LAB Day 2 (26-01-2023)

 Continuation after synthesis.

-**Step 1:** Running floorplan
+**Step 1:** **Running floorplan**

 * We have lot of switches with which we adjust the flow directory.
 These switches are used to set certain parameter in each stage of the flow.
 For eg: In the Floorplanning stage we have `FP_CORE_UTIL {for utilization percentage}`, `FP_ASPECT_RATIO {sets the aspect ratio}`, `FP_CORE_MARGINS {offset b/w die boundary and core boundary}`, etc. We have certain .tcl file in OpenLane which has these switchs that sets these specifications.
 ```

 ├── README.md
 ├── checkers.tcl
 ├── cts.tcl